Scrap-H/Scrap-H/README.md

-- 👋 Herrro , my name is Scrapie a Computer Science Undergrad,
+Herrro, my name is Scrapie a Computer Science Undergrad that does coding and content creation on the side.
-- 👀 I do intrest in coding and usually motivate myself to learn different languages.
-- 🌱 Currently i'm learning Java , Python , and going into dept with Arduino and soon will start on game dev.
-- 💞️ Currently due to Studies collabration is not in mind.
-- 📫 if you have any issues or questions do pop me at : ~Currently Not avaliable~
+I'm currently learning Java , python and arduino with game dev in mind for the future, sooo colab is not in mind due to studeies buut if you do want to talk or just chit chat together pop me a message on my discord : HooDini #7356
+I don't mind leanding a hand if needed ^-^ . any questions or help i can give pop me a message ^-^

 <!---
 Scrap-H/Scrap-H is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.